-After development of the new website completed, I ran a company-wide QA testing session in order to see if there were any last-minute bugs or usability issues.
-Through Google forms, I created questionnaires for each tester to fill out based on various information.
+After the development of the new website completed, I ran a company-wide QA testing session in order to see if there were any last-minute bugs or usability issues.
+Through Google Forms, I created questionnaires for each tester to fill out based on various information.
 This included the device type, operating system type, and browser type they were using.
 Then the questions asked about any problems they encountered within each page of the website.

 The home page was designed with a focus on what visitors were looking for in a potential maintenance software.
 The content and supporting illustrations were a direct result of the user research sessions I conducted with new customers.